How will I know if PEBC received my application?

 What is the procedure for withdrawing from an examination?

 Send an email to email@example.com stating you wish to withdraw, the exam you are withdrawing from and the reason why.
-If you are eligible for a refund, please include your address and the currency required for the refund.
-You will find information regarding refund policies in the application information on this website.
+If you are eligible for a refund as per PEBC Refund Policies, please include your address and the currency preferred for the refund.

 If I withdraw from an examination does it count as one of my attempts?